4NI4/4NI4/README.md

 - 👋 Hi, I’m @4NI4
-- 🌱 I’m currently learning how to Git like a Boss!
+- 🌱 I’m currently based in CDMX and learning how to DApp like a Boss!
 - 💞️ I’m looking to meet cool devs to chat!
 - 📫 How to reach me ... darkkpower on twitter